ARB Off-Road E-Z Deflator, Review, Overview and How To Use

 Why Lower Air Pressure Off-Road?

-When it comes to airing down your tires before you hit a trail, you need a solid deflator.
-You can always use a piece of bark or a stick to depress the valve stem in order to let the air out but last time I checked, sticks don’t read air pressure in your 4Runner’s tire.
-Hitting the trail with a reliable tire deflator is a must.
+When it comes to airing down your tires before you hit a trail, you need a reliable deflator.
+You can always use a piece of bark or a stick to depress the valve stem in order to let the air out but last time I checked, sticks don’t read air pressure and they can break off in your valve core which can damage the actual core.